 This statement will, in all likelihood, support their contention that you were not injured in the accident.

 For all of the reasons outlined in this Info Sheet, we do not recommend that you go to a meeting with ICBC or make any statement to them until you have spoken with us.
-As the best ICBC lawyers in Victoria, we can then advocate on your behalf.
+As the best personal injury lawyers in Victoria, we can then advocate on your behalf.

 If your accident claim is deemed to be a Low-Velocity Impact claim, ICBC will help you fix your vehicle, but your claim for ICBC benefits for medical care and income loss may be denied.

 If you are the innocent victim in the accident, ICBC will try to say you are not entitled to a Personal Injury Claim for compensation.
 If ICBC thinks you will go to Court, it will likely back down from its LVI defense.